-7. Joint appointees shall submit a Faculty Activity Report (FAR) and annual Faculty Activity Plan (FAP) to the chairs of the primary unit and the secondary unit.
-Each chair must provide the office(s) of the Dean(s) with summary comments on the FAR and FAP.
-If recruiting for a joint appointment, the primary and secondary units shall be represented on the search committee.
+7. Joint appointees will submit the same Faculty Activity Report (FAR) and annual Faculty Activity Plan (FAP) to the chairs of the primary unit and the secondary unit.
+Both unit heads should sign the FAR and the FAP.
+If recruiting for a joint appointment, the primary and secondary units will be represented on the search committee.

 8. The joint appointment will be reviewed periodically and is subject to renewal or termination at will by either the primary unit or secondary unit effective no earlier than the end of the semester.
 If the joint appointment is terminated or not renewed, the faculty appointment will revert to the primary unit.
-A faculty member whose joint appointment was either terminated or not renewed shall be able to use the complaint procedure (Section 2.18) by filing a complaint with the dean of the primary unit.
+A faculty member whose joint appointment was either terminated or not renewed shall be able to use the complaint procedure (Section 2.18) by filing a complaint with the Dean of the primary unit.
 For tenure-track faculty, the appointment may not extend beyond the current contract length with the primary unit nor, unless an exception is approved by the Provost/Executive Vice President for Academic and Student Affairs, will be more than 50% of the joint appointment be in the secondary unit.